Mrs. Wendy Sierra

 Having an A & B days schedule means that YOU are responsible for coming in before/ after school to turn-in late work to avoid further penalty for late assignments, even if it’s not it is the day you have WG class!

 TEST RETAKES (same as GISD policy)After a failing test grade you have 5 calendar days in which to retest.
 Retests are during tutorials only(refer to tutorial times above).
 CORE students may only retest once for each failed test.
 70% is the maximum grade a you can earn on the retest.
 A student’s grade will only be improved through the retest process, so your grade can only go up.

 FINALSFinal exams are worth 20% of your semester grade, so KEEP YOUR ASSIGNMENTS, NOTES & REVIEWS; they are vital to use to prepare for final exams.
 There are NO test retakes on final exams (GISD policy).

 GRADINGGISD policy is 70% Major Grades (tests, projects, essays, etc.) + 30% Daily Grades (classwork, homework, participation) = nine week average.
 Each nine week grade average is weighted 40% of the semester grade, semester exams are worth 20% of the semester grade (40% nine week average + 40% nine week average + 20% semester final = semester grade).
 Semester grades are averaged to determine the yearly average.PROBLEMS / QUESTIONS

 - If you have an individual question (concept, grade, assignment) see me before or after school so I can give it the time and attention it deserves.

 - You can always e-mail me or leave me a voicemail.

-- If you’re asking for some kind of favor / due date extension/ exception, you’ll probably like my response more if you ask individually, rather than inf front of your classmates.
+- students asking for some kind of favor / due date extension/ exception, will probably like my response more if you ask individually, rather than inf front of your classmates.